navkar/Predictions/README.md

   - https://www.nature.com/articles/s41558-021-01271-8
 * Towns and cities could be redesigned to accommodate smart tech and surveillance, as well as electric cars and charging points.
 * New forms of Transportation.
-* Heavy drone usage
+* Heavy drone usage.
+* Decentralized electricity generation and transmission using smaller Nuclear fusion reactors.
+* Humanity moving towards Kardashev scale type-1.
+What is Kardashev scale ? (ref:)[https://en.wikipedia.org/wiki/Kardashev_scale]

 > “To deny people their human rights is to challenge their very humanity.” — Nelson Mandela

 #### 2029 - 2030 (Adoption of Compact lifestyle)

 * General themes (Did you watch the movie 'Ready Player One'?)
   - Doing more with less.
 Humans letting go of stuff.
+In general, humans will own less and rent more often.
   - Being happy with oneself by owning less physical stuff.
   - Reduction in physical ownership and more just-in-time renting.
-  - Ability to move instantly from place to another.
+  - Ability to move instantly from place to another, due to smaller and portable living spaces.
   - Heavy usage of rental services or just-in-time service providers (Inability to own or lack of onwership will be in vogue)

-#### Summer of 2030 (Change in Monetary system) - 2032
+#### Summer of 2030 (Change in monetary system) - 2032

 * :coin: Possiblity of another monetary reset.
 (Final Window)
   - New definition of money/wealth?
   - What could actually happen?
+More on this later...

 ### 2031 (or earlier)